- 24+ Best Webinar Software Platforms For Every Business in 2024 (Ranked & Reviewed) - November 11, 2023

 About: The tagline reads: “Make it 10X easier to get more customers.
 The only growth tool marketers and entrepreneurs need for SEO, SEM, and Facebook advertising.”

-It’s a simple Chrome extension that instantly allows you to do market research from the comfort of your Google search page which saves you a ton of time from having to login to other platforms or switch tabs.
+GrowthBar has a web version and comes free with a simple Chrome extension that instantly allows you to do market research from the comfort of your Google search page, which saves you a ton of time from having to login to other platforms or switch tabs.

 New features are being steadily rolled out that continue to make performing market research a breeze.
 You can explore your competitors’ backlink data, social signals, which keywords they rank for, best performing keywords, spy on their facebook ads and so on.